Alve0/Forinterview/README.md

 Description:
 A responsive stock price dashboard built with React, Tailwind CSS, and JavaScript, fetching live stock data from Finnhub API.
 The app allows users to:

-View real-time stock quotes (symbol, price, change, change %) in a clean, sortable table.

-Add new stock symbols to the watchlist and remove existing ones.

-Search and sort stocks dynamically.

-See loading and error states for smooth user experience.

-Tech Stack: React, Tailwind CSS, JavaScript, Finnhub API, Vite

-Extras / Optional Features Implemented:

-Loading spinner while fetching data.

-Dynamic sorting of table columns.

-Searchable and editable watchlist.

-Responsive design for mobile and desktop.

-Deployment: Can be deployed on Vercel, Netlify, or GitHub Pages.